 Agile Practitioner - Well, your mama said Waterfall is for losers.

 Waterfall Practitioner - Don't be talking about my mama …

-The sad part about this dialog is that although it’s somewhat fictitious — I’ve heard similar arguments at organizations and with colleagues that work across all spectrums of the project management continuum.
+The sad part about this dialog is that although it’s somewhat fictitious, I’ve heard similar arguments at organizations and with colleagues across all spectrums of the project management continuum.
 The funny part about the dialog above and, in particular, the word Waterfall — no one is really clear who started calling it Waterfall.
 It’s obvious that when diagramming out a sequential process, it looks like a waterfall.

-Often, people credit Dr. Winston Royce with waterfall, especially with respects to software engineering when, in 1970, he wrote a part in a white paper that describes this project management approach (read it here).
-The funny thing is that he goes on in that same white paper that is credited for starting the waterfall practices to describing how risky it is and that in order to mitigate the risks, each stage of the process should do things iteratively and incrementally.
+Often, people credit Dr. Winston Royce with waterfall, especially with respect to software engineering when he wrote a part in a white paper that describes this project management approach.
+The funny thing is that he goes on in that same white paper that is credited for starting the waterfall practices to describe how risky it is and that in order to mitigate the risks, each stage of the process should do things iteratively and incrementally.

-For now on, be aware and instead of calling it Waterfall, try Sequential Project Management or even Traditional Project Management — unless you want to get in an argument about “your mama.”
+From now on, be aware and call it Sequential Project Management or even Traditional Project Management — unless you want to get into an argument about “your mama.”